Plasterers and Asbestos Exposure

 - An aggregate

-The cement is typically comprised of gypsum or lime, while the aggregate is sand, mica or pumices.
-Traditionally, fibers came from animals like pigs and cattle but were replaced with asbestos in the 1920s.
+The cement is typically comprised of gypsum or lime, while the aggregate is sand, mica, or pumices.
+Historically, fibers came from animals like pigs and cattle but were replaced with asbestos in the 1920s.

 Plasterers Faced Daily Exposure